shadow-light/sellingjesus.org/src/articles/buying.md

 > It would be simoniacal to buy off the opposition of one’s rivals, before acquiring the right to a bishopric or any dignity or prebend, by election, appointment or presentation, since this would be to use money as a means of obtaining a spiritual thing.
 But it is lawful to use money as a means of removing unjust opposition, after one has already acquired that right.[^1]

-To paraphrase: “It is sin to bribe someone to give you a pastoral position that would best be given to another.
+To paraphrase: “It is a sin to bribe someone to give you a pastoral position that would best be given to another.
 However, if such a position rightly belongs to you and a corrupt system stands in the way, it would not be a sin to use money in order to secure that position.”

 ![Diagram comparing forbidden and permissable purchases of ordination](/_assets/buying/diagram1.svg)